NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 Instead, we indicate the **intended** privacy of an attribute or method by using a single underscore `_` or double underscore `__` prefix.
 While this is largely a convention, it does have some practical implications (discussed in the advanced section).

-Lots of texts will give various explanation for `_` versus `__` but we will always use a `_` underscore and "just because" is good enough answer.
+Lots of texts will give various explanations for `_` versus `__`, but we will always use a `_` underscore, and "just because" is a good enough reason.

 ### Private methods/attributes

 When a method or attribute starts with an underscore (`_`) it should only be accessed within the class.
 It should never be accessed from outside the class.
-Notice _should_ there is no enforcement in python, but you should follow this convention.
+Notice _should_ – there is no enforcement in Python, but you should adhere to this closely, particularly this semester.
 For example:

 ```python